No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 2002

 Famous For: Run by Nick Laws, this fantastic page was one of the largest Simpsons multimedia archives the Internet had ever seen - nearly as big as "ICBIASS" (see above) if you factor in everything.
-Unfortunately, before finally shutting down this site was also hit hard by FOX Legal.
+Unfortunately, before finally shutting down this site was also hit hard by Fox.

 The New Simpsons Sourcebook